syncfusion-content/xamarin-docs/Xamarin/SfTreeView/MVVM.md

 ### Expand command

 The `ExpandCommand` will be triggered while expanding the node.
 TreeView expand the node based on the return value of `CanExecute` method implementation of ExpandCommand.
-If you return false, then expand action will be cancelled. `Execute` method implementation of `ExpandCommand` will get called after expanding of node.
+If you return false, then expand action will be canceled. `Execute` method implementation of `ExpandCommand` will get called after expanding of node.

 {% tabs %}
 {% highlight c# %}